 Gartner rates IT technology vendors on 2 separate criteria: completeness of vision and ability to execute.
 Gartner does not disclose the methodology it uses to rate the vendors.
 However, every vendor is assigned 1 of the 4 positions, or quadrants, explained below.

-Typically, larger and more mature businesses are classified as leaders.
+Typically, larger and more mature businesses and vendors are classified as leaders.
 They rate high on the completeness of vision and ability to execute.
-Being a leader is the most favorable Gartner rating because these companies are well positioned for the future.
+Being a leader is the most favorable Gartner rating because these companies are well-positioned for the future.

-Most companies that fall under the visionary rating are smaller.
+Most companies and vendors that fall under the visionary rating are smaller.
 They lack the ability to execute but they score higher on the completeness of vision.
 These companies focus on innovation.

-Nevertheless, Gartner’s Magic Quadrant continues to influence public buying opinion which is why companies are best advised “not to shoot at the referee.”
+Nevertheless, Gartner’s Magic Quadrant continues to influence public buying opinion which is why vendors and companies are best advised: “not to shoot at the referee.”